kalscium/ketchup/rules.md

 	- The violating operation node (incomplete) for 'expected foo' errors can be found by simply querying the `last_incomplete` field of the ASA and indexing into it based upon the included index, note, the ASA must be incomplete otherwise the error is invalid
 - ## ASA Operations
 	- the only operations that need to be implemented by a type that's implementing the ASA trait are:
-		- Initialisation of a new ASA with the complete flag set to false and the `last_incomplete` field and `precedence_jumptable`'s elements set to `None`
+		- Initialisation of a new ASA with the complete flag set to false and the `last_incomplete` field and `precedence_index lookup-table`'s elements set to `None`
 		- Pushing *(to the end of the array)*
 		- Pushing *(to the start of the array)*
 		- Insertions *(inserted to that location and shifting everything over)*